 Most of the CA civil rights law firm’s cases are wrongful death cases, and Julia Sherwin is honored and humbled to be able to represent clients whose lives were cut short by law enforcement or correctional healthcare corporations.
 She is deeply moved by each and every client’s human story, and strives to get to know her clients and their stories, to speak for them in the most compelling way possible in court.
 While law enforcement and jails may see her clients as “suspects” or “subjects” or “inmates,” Julia highlights each client’s humanity.
 She strongly agrees with Bryan Stevenson’s wise statement, “Each of us is more than the worst thing we’ve ever done.”

 In every case, Julia looks for the systemic failures that contributed to her client’s injury or death, and whenever possible pursues significant reforms that will save other people from suffering as her clients were made to suffer.

 - Civil Rights

 - Restraint or Compression Asphyxia at the hands of law enforcement

 College: University of Michigan, A.B., 1990

-Personal: Lives in Oakland and Mendocino County with her husband and law partner, Michael Haddad, and two dogs.
-Enjoys hiking, travel, writing, cooking when she has time, and helping people who have suffered injury, or the death of a loved one, at the hands of the government or corporations.
-Inspirations include Martin Luther King, Jr., Ghandi, Thurgood Marshall, and Nelson Mandela.
+Personal: Lives in Oakland with her husband and law partner, Michael Haddad, and two rescue dogs, Kela and Luna.
+Loves spending time in redwood forests, hiking anywhere with Michael and their dogs, travel, writing, cooking when she has time, and helping people who have suffered injury, or the death of a loved one, at the hands of the government or corporations.
+Inspirations include Martin Luther King, Jr., Gandhi, Thurgood Marshall, and Nelson Mandela.